 Released on PC 2019, Later Alligator is part visual novel, part mini-game puzzler game with fantastic art direction and characterization.
-In this game you play as a hired hand trying to help Pat the alligator discover who is trying to off them.
+You play as a hired hand trying to help Pat the alligator discover who is trying to off them.
 You explore this reptilian version of New York City to interview as many of Pat’s relatives as you can.
-Each one unlocking a minigame that you will need to try and defeat before they will give you clues to what plot is afoot.
+Each unlocks a minigame that you will need to defeat before they will give you clues to what plot is afoot.

-Mechanically the game requires multiple playthroughs to find everyone and do everything, and the game knows this.
-In a way it has a repetitive three act structure like Majora’s Mask where you have to make notes on who you spoke to and who you missed out on.
-However the gameplay is more like the Neverhood where the animated world you explore is broken up by quick puzzles and minigames.
+Mechanically the game requires multiple playthroughs to find everyone and do everything, and it knows this.
+In a way it has a repetitive three act structure like Majora’s Mask, where you have to make notes on who you spoke to and who you missed out on.
+However the gameplay is more like The Neverhood where the animated world you explore is broken up by quick puzzles and minigames.

-Though on the plus side, the Switch version was released this year, so we could always nominate that one for 2021.
+On the plus side, the Switch version was released this year; we could nominate that for 2021.

-Under the fold I will discuss the writing which will go into a spoiler territory, so if you want to discover the twists for yourself please do not read further.
+Below the fold I’ll discuss the writing, which will go into spoiler territory.
+If you want to discover the twists for yourself, please do not read further.

 The Cartoon Brew has an interview with Jordan Reichek, the director/producer of Animal Control! for Cartoon Network Asia, located in Hong Kong for broadcast throughout Southeast Asia.
 Animal Control! is a series of 1’47” dialogueless cartoons featuring Ya and Ba, two hapless Animal Control officers and the anthropomorphized animals whom they are supposed to control, especially surly, troublemaking Mr. Koala.
 Reichek describes it as “kinda like the Crocodile Hunter, but dumber.”